notaryproject/notation/specs/commandline/policy.md

 notation policy show
 ```

 Upon successful execution, the trust policies are printed out.
-If trust policies are not configured, users should receive a warning message.
+If trust policies are not configured, users should receive an error message.